robinmanuelthiel/xamarinworkshop/06 Connecting to the Cloud/README.md

 ![Import CSV files into Easy Tables Screenshot](../Misc/vsaddazuremobilenugetpack.png)

 ### 1.2 Initialize the Mobile Service
-The Azure Mobile Service SDK hast to intialized on each platform thet uses it seperately.
+The Azure Mobile Service SDK has to initialized on each platform that uses it separately.
 We have already added the NuGet package, so we just have to kick it off on each platform.

 ```csharp
 // Initialize Azure Mobile App Client for the current platform